jacius/dixi/info/format.markdown

   A link to "linkpath" that renders as "linkpathsuffix".
 Useful for plural forms. "suffix" can be any string of one or more letters (including international letters).
 Not valid for links with custom text.
-(You should add the suffix in the custom text in that case)
+(You should add the suffix in the custom text in that case.)

 Classes